Maarat al-Numan: Late medieval period

-Syrian Civil War (2011–ongoing)
+Civil War

 The town was the focus of intense protests against the government of President Bashar al-Assad on 2 June 2011.
 On 25 October 2011, clashes occurred between loyalists and defected soldiers at a roadblock on the edge of the town.
 The defectors launched an assault on the government held roadblock in retaliation for a raid on their positions the previous night.
 The Free Syrian Army took control in December 2011–January 2012.
 The regime recaptured it at a later date.
 On 10 June 2012, the FSA took it back, but the military recaptured it in August.
 Finally the FSA captured the town again in October after the Battle of Maarat al-Numan (2012).

 As the Syrian Civil War followed, the town's strategic position on the road between Damascus and Aleppo made it a significant prize.
 Starting on 8 October 2012, the Battle of Maarat al-Numan (2012) was fought between the FSA and the government, causing numerous civilian casualties and severe material damage.
 The town was home to the FSA Division 13.

 A hospital in Maarrat al-Nu'man was struck by missiles on 15 February 2016.
 The hospital was targeted again by Syrian government and Russian planes in April 2017, on 19 September 2017 and in early January 2018.
 On 19 April 2016, at least 37 people were reportedly killed when the Syrian government launched air strikes on markets.
 Dozens more were also injured during the attack.
 In 2016, the town came under the control of HTS, but was also the site of significant civil society protests against HTS in 2016 and 2017.
 The town's market was bombed in October 2017.
 The Syrian Liberation Front took the town from HTS (Al-Qaeda) on 21 February 2018.

 The Ma'arrat al-Numan market bombing was perpetrated on 22 July 2019.
 It killed 43 civilians, and injured another 109 people.

 On 28 January 2020, Ma'arrat al-Nu'man was successfully captured by government forces during the 5th Northwestern Syria offensive.
+But nearly five years later, on 30 November 2024, Syrian rebel forces retook the city during their Northwestern Syria offensive.

 Landmarks

 Today the city has a museum with mosaics from the Dead Cities, a Friday mosque, a madrassa built by Abu al-Farawis in 1199, and remains of the medieval citadel.
 The city is the birthplace of the poet Al-Maʿarri (973–1057).

+In May 2025, a Byzantine-era underground tomb complex was uncovered when a contractor working on a war-damaged property discovered stone openings beneath the rubble.
+The complex, estimated to be over 1,500 years old, contains two burial chambers with multiple stone tombs, one of which features a carved Christian cross.